 ALIVE Solutions Inc.

-In the lake test, neon yellow, green, and orange fared the best.
-But the other colors?
-They practically disappeared.
+In the lake test, neon yellow, green, and orange fared best.
+Most other colors practically disappeared.

-“We placed each color on the surface (first row images), second row images were from shore level perspective, and third row are from a slightly elevated perspective — simulating standing on a boat/dock view,” ALIVE Solutions said in its post.
+“We placed each color on the surface (first row images), second row images were from shore level perspective, and third row are from a slightly elevated perspective — simulating standing on a boat/dock view,” ALIVE Solutions noted.

 The pool test